Kinetics-JOJO/MMedFD/README.md

   - Train with base: `MODEL_SIZE=base bash run_train_asr.sh`
   - Infer with medium: `--base_model_name openai/whisper-medium`

+### Data Availability
+The dataset used in this project is proprietary and is not publicly available.
+Access requires internal approval and a research-only data use agreement.
+Researchers who wish to request access may contact yangxiao.wxy@antgroup.com with a brief description of their affiliation, project goals, intended use, and data protection plan.
+Only de-identified data may be shared, and redistribution is prohibited.

 ### Tips

 - If your Parquet audio has multiple channels, the inference code converts to mono automatically.